Why Choose an Independent School

 - Public schools, funded by the state, are available free of charge for every child.
-There are many public schools options, including traditional, fundamental, magnet and charter schools.
-Public schools adhere to a set curriculum and all students participate in annual state standardized testing.
+There are many public school options, including traditional, fundamental, magnet and charter schools.
+Public schools adhere to a set curriculum, and students participate in annual state standardized testing.

 - Private schools often have a religious affiliation and were founded by parents and community members who adhere to a certain philosophy.
 They are supported by their religious community as well as through tuition from parents.

 - Independent schools may be secular or religious and may be based on a particular educational philosophy.
-They are governed by a board of trustees that is solely responsible for the school and are independently funded, mostly through tuition.
+They are governed by a board of trustees that is solely responsible for the school with independent funding, mostly through tuition.
 Independent schools are characterized by strong academics, adherence to quality standards, autonomy in choosing curriculum and adherence to school mission.

-All types of schools typically administer annual standardized tests, but nonpublic schools are free to choose the testing program that best fits its educational goals, rather than state mandated tests.
+- All types of public schools typically administer annual standardized tests, but nonpublic schools are free to choose the testing program that best fits its educational goals, rather than state-mandated tests.

 After researching the schools in your area by visiting web sites and talking with friends, neighbors, business associates and colleagues, call the school to arrange for a campus tour while school is in session.
 During the tour, ask key questions regarding curriculum, faculty, mission, extra-curricular activities and accommodations.
-Each school’s process will be unique, but in general, the steps following the school tour may include: completing an application, inquiring about a shadow date for your child, completing financial aid forms, if applicable, arranging for any required testing and contacting current school to have transcripts, testing results and references forwarded.
+Each school’s process will be unique, but in general, the steps following the school tour may include: completing an application, inquiring about a shadow date for your child and completing financial aid forms if needed.
+If applicable, arrange for any required testing and contact your child's current school to have transcripts, testing results and references forwarded.

-What is the relationship between the independent school, teacher and parents?
+What is the relationship among the independent school, teacher and parents?

 Independent schools adhere to a “triangle” approach to education – student, family and school.
-These three are linked together to ensure a solid education for each child.
-Thus, parents are considered integral to the success of their child.
+These three are linked together to ensure a solid education for each child; thus, parents are considered integral to the success of their child.
 Regular communication, including parent-teacher conferences, on-line and/or paper progress reports, newsletters and, sometimes, parent portals, are the norm in an independent school.
 Parents are encouraged to be active participants in the life of the school!
-Schools typically have a wealth of volunteer opportunities where your involvement will be welcomed.
+Schools typically have a wealth of volunteer opportunities where parent involvement will be welcomed.

 Why do some people believe independent schools are exclusive or elitist?